sailscastshq/sails-hook-wish/README.md

 ## Google

 To setup up a Google OAuth for your app, `wish` expects the following key and property in either `config/local.js` or `config/custom.js`.
-For example you can have a development GitHub `clientId` and `clientSecret` in `config/local.js`
+For example you can have a development Google `clientId` and `clientSecret` in `config/local.js`

 > Do make sure to get the needed `clientId` and `clientSecret` credentials from the Google Console.
-You can see here for instructions on how to get those credentials
+You can see [here](https://developers.google.com/identity/protocols/oauth2) for instructions on how to get those credentials

 ```js
 google: {